dragonfire535/xiao/README.md

 * **its-joke**: It's joke!
 * **just-do-it**: Sends a link to the "Just Do It!" motivational speech.
 * **lenny**: Responds with the lenny face.
-* **nitro**: Sends the "This message can only be viewed by users with Discord Nitro." message.
 * **slow-clap**: _slow clap_
 * **spam**: Responds with a picture of Spam.
 * **tableflip**: Flips a table...
 With animation!